John Alexander Brodie

 John Alexander Brodie (1858 – 1934) was an English civil engineer.
 He was especially known for his contribution to town planning in Liverpool, notably as one of the engineers who led the design of the Mersey Tunnel under the River Mersey.
+He is also known for inventing the netting for football goals in 1889.

 Early life

 John Alexander Brodie was born in Bridgnorth on 1 June 1858.
 His father, James Brodie, was a Scottish man from Kettins.
 Brodie served his apprenticeship in 1875, working in the Mersey Docks and Harbour Board engineering department under Chief Engineer George Fosbery Lyster.
-In 1879, he won scholarships to study mathematics at Owen's College in Manchester.
+In 1879 he obtained a Whitworth Scholarship and a Canning Scholarship to study mathematics at Owen's College (now part of the University of Manchester).
 After graduation, he served a three-year traineeship in the office of Sir Joseph Whitworth.